- There are over 20 million googol different ways to write 50,000 words in 30 days. Don't believe me? Check this out :)

-- No. Pacemaker is designed to be used without accounts.
-Simply make your plan and save a link to it for your reference or to share with others.
+- Simply make your plan and save a link to it for your reference or to share with others.
 Repeat this process if you've added progress or changed your plan.
-You may also export a plan to your calendar if you'd like to be reminded about word count goals without coming to the Pacemaker site.
+You may also export a plan to your calendar if you'd like to be reminded about word count goals without coming back to the Pacemaker site.

 How can I manage my progress?